Spinal Cord Injury Fact Sheet

 Dr. Aileen J AndersonUniversity of California, IrvineGeneration and in vitro profiling of neural stem cell lines to predict in vivo efficacy for chronic cervical spinal cord injury.Quest – Discovery Stage Research Projects$1,575,613

-Mark TuszynskiUniversity of California, San DiegoNeural Stem Cell Relays for Severe Spinal Cord InjuryQuest – Discovery Stage Research Projects$1,638,900
+Mark H TuszynskiUniversity of California, San DiegoNeural Stem Cell Relays for Severe Spinal Cord InjuryQuest – Discovery Stage Research Projects$1,638,900

-David V. SchafferUniversity of California, BerkeleyScalable, Defined Production of Oligodendrocyte Precursor Cells to Treat Neural Disease and InjuryQuest – Discovery Stage Research Projects$1,627,099
+Dr. David V. SchafferUniversity of California, BerkeleyScalable, Defined Production of Oligodendrocyte Precursor Cells to Treat Neural Disease and InjuryQuest – Discovery Stage Research Projects$1,627,099

 Dr. Aileen J AndersonUniversity of California, IrvineA human neural stem cell therapeutic candidate for the treatment of chronic cervical spinal cord injuryTherapeutic Translational Research Projects$4,950,024

-Mark TuszynskiUniversity of California, San DiegoHuman Embryonic Stem Cell-Derived Neural Stem Cells for Severe Spinal Cord Injury (SCI)Therapeutic Translational Research Projects$6,235,897
+Mark H TuszynskiUniversity of California, San DiegoHuman Embryonic Stem Cell-Derived Neural Stem Cells for Severe Spinal Cord Injury (SCI)Therapeutic Translational Research Projects$6,235,897

 Ioana C HoneLineage Cell Therapeutics, Inc.1st Annual Spinal Cord Injury Investor Symposium (SCIIS)Conference II$50,000

-Mark TuszynskiUniversity of California, San DiegoHuman Embryonic Stem Cell-Derived Neural Stem Cells for Severe Spinal Cord Injury (SCI)Late Stage Preclinical Projects$6,000,000
+Mark H TuszynskiUniversity of California, San DiegoHuman Embryonic Stem Cell-Derived Neural Stem Cells for Severe Spinal Cord Injury (SCI)Late Stage Preclinical Projects$6,000,000

 Total: